XENONnT/workshop_lngs_sept19/README.md

 # LNGS analysis workshop materials

-Please commit anything you think is useful!
+Please commit anything you think is useful!!!

   * **exercises**: Solutions by participants of the first-day exercises
   * **projects**: Subfolders with projects attempted during the workshop